 New materials have the potential to dramatically improve the functionality and impact of Fabrikk products, and revolutionise our production techniques.
 My aim is to explore the potential of new materials and use them to create timeless, functional products with added benefits for the wearer.

-Like windows with self-cleaning glass (I wish I had!), or materials that expand or contract with changes in moisture or temperature, the potential application for the new materials.
-I’ve been working with are truly mind blowing.
+Like windows with self-cleaning glass (I wish I had!) or materials that expand or contract with changes in moisture or temperature, the potential application for new materials is truly mind-blowing.
 When I discovered recent developments in fibre optic LED materials, l considered the possibility of replacing the traditional lining of a handbag with a material that lit up when the bag was opened; it seemed like a logical decision considering I’ve been struggling to find things in the dark for years!
-This is how the Vela was born, but it was a long road to get there, and I’d like to talk about some of my other inspirations along the way.

 A young Italian architect who designs handbags drawing on industrial materials typically reserved for insulation, interior decoration or even air filtering.
 Pichler creates curious, elegant bags under the moniker Zilla.